mateus558/Image-Labeling-YOLO/README.md

      ```

      - Assumes images live in `yolo_dataset/images/train` and labels in `yolo_dataset/labels/train`.
-     - Optionally create `yolo_dataset/classes.txt` with one class name per line; defaults to `display` if missing.
+  - Optionally create `yolo_dataset/classes.txt` with one class name per line; if missing, the code defaults to a single class (currently `display`).
+Create this file to customize your class names for your use case.
      - Best weights will be saved under `runs/train/<run-name>/weights/best.pt`.

     Offline/proxy environments: